 1. The user experience.
 There is no need to learn a new interface or system.
 You will be using the same familiar LinkedIn interface.
 This means you get the same user experience you have always received.
 It reduces the time taken to target users, set up campaigns and send out connection requests.
 If you can do that efficiently, you reduce the time it takes to get value back from your investment of time and money.

 2. Access to all LinkedIn features.
 You can use all of the regular LinkedIn filtering features to narrow down your target audience.
 Many people tell us that LinkedIn Sales Navigator has great filtering capabilities and then combining this with Dux-Soup provides the best of both worlds.
 You can choose to select your audience by group members, Alumni, lead lists, people who liked a post, and more.

 3. Keeping your login details secure.
 Running your own local LinkedIn automation means that you do not need to share your login details with a third party.
 And this, as we all know, is against LinkedIn's terms and conditions.

 The reality is that the best way to stay safe on LinkedIn, is to follow the best practice guidelines that we have talked about before.
 Stay targeted.
 Offer something of value.
 Build relationships.
 Foster engagement.
 Use all of the great tools and techniques that we’ve talked about on this blog and that successful growth hackers like to use.

-If you have a requirement to run LinkedIn automation campaigns at higher scale, then it is likely that you will be using a more sophisticated approach involving aged LinkedIn accounts, VPNs, virtual machines, etc to prevent your location detecting triggering a flag.
+If you have a requirement to run LinkedIn automation campaigns at a higher scale, then it is likely that you will be using a more sophisticated approach involving aged LinkedIn accounts, VPNs, virtual machines, etc to prevent your location from triggering a flag.
 But that is a whole different ball game!

 But the next time you read a comment that people should ditch their browser-based LinkedIn lead generation solution, remember that you are probably no safer by switching to a cloud-based LinkedIn automation solution.